 If you plan to make your monthly payments by a method other than automatic withdrawals, you can expect to pay $149 to apply online or $225 to apply by phone, mail, or in person.
 If you want to set up IRS installment payments and owe more than $25,000, you will only be eligible for automatic withdrawals from a bank account.

-While an IRS installment plan can be a huge help for managing your tax debt, it is important to note that installment plans do not stop interest or penalties for late payments.
-Those will stop only when your balance is paid in full.
+While an IRS installment plan can be a huge help for managing your tax debt, it is important to note that installment plans do not stop interest or penalties for late payments on tax debts.
+Those will continue to accumulate until your balance is paid in full.

 Offer in Compromise